r-hub/blog/content/post/2020-06-03-vignettes/index.md

 - package development
 - documentation
 output: hugodown::hugo_document
-rmd_hash: 44867d4d0792a73e
+rmd_hash: 93dd18aceeadd346

 ---

 Yet another post with a focus on [package documentation](/tags/documentation/)!
-This time, we'll cover vignettes a.k.a "long-form package documentation".
-What are they?
-Where do they live?
-How do you create one without upsetting R CMD check?
-How do you ensure user-friendliness?
+This time, we'll cover vignettes a.k.a "long-form package documentation", both basics around vignette building and infrastructure, and some tips for more maintainer- and user- friendliness.

 What is a vignette?
 Where does it live?
 ---------------------------------------